halocxent/terminal-browser/README.md

 # terminal-browser

 A simple terminal-based browser written in Python.
-This project maded around 7 mins so do not expect good stuff.
+This project made in around 7 mins so do not expect good stuff.

 ## Requirements
 - Python 3.x